USA Customs Clearance Logo White

 One of the foremost duties of the ITA is to ensure that U.S. trade laws are not broken.
 These rules are enforced by the Bureau of Industry and Security (BIS) which plays a large role in the export process by administering laws and regulations regarding products leaving the country.

 The ITA suggests that you research the country you plan on exporting your product to in order to ensure that all regulations are met.
-Many countries have their own import regulations that must be followed so that they know your product is safe.
+Many countries have their own import rules that must be followed so they know your product is safe.

 Do I Need a License to Import or Export?

 According to CBP standards, an importer doesn’t need to have a license.
-However, other government agencies might require one depending on what you import.
-The CBP only acts as an administrator for these government agencies.
+However, other government agencies might require one, depending on what you bring into the country.
+CBP only acts as on behalf of these government agencies.

-The CBP also plays a part in the export process.
+CBP also plays a part in the export process.
 Some of the laws they follow are the same as other agencies.
-Exports don’t usually require permits or licenses and the process is typically much shorter.
+Exports don’t usually require permits or licenses, and the process is typically much shorter.

 What Documents Do I Need to Import or Export?

-There are many different documents that are needed for importing and exporting.
+There are many documents required for importing and exporting.
 However, there are two documents that you can count on needing for both.
-These are the bill of lading and the commercial invoice/packing list.
+These are the bill of lading (BoL) and the commercial invoice/packing list.

 • Terms of Sale

-The following information that will need to be included on the commercial invoice is the:
+The information that will need to be included on the commercial invoice includes:

-• Name and address of both the seller (exporter) and the buyer (importer)
+• Name and address of the seller (exporter) and the buyer (importer)

 • Description of goods